Written by the UPGUYS Editorial Team

 It's crucial to use plenty of lubricants and start slowly when having anal intercourse.
 Check your condom periodically to make sure it hasn't broken or torn.
 If you notice a tear, replace the condom immediately and inform your partner that they may need to have an STI test.

 For some STIs, like HIV, infected people can take medications to lower their viral load.
 The "viral load" refers to the number of live viruses in their system that could potentially infect another person through semen or blood.
 In the best cases, the right medication can reduce viral load until it is almost undetectable.

 Having a low viral load greatly decreases the risk of infecting a partner.
 However, it's still wise to always use a condom, get vaccinated against common STIs, and practice safe sex.

 Sex is a healthy activity for all adults, including gay men.
 Keeping sexually active can boost your morale, enhance your relationships, and even decrease your risk of a heart attack!

 Of course, there is more than one way to have sex with a partner, and some sex acts are risker than others.
-Mutual masturbation and playing with sex toys is a great way to achieve a sexual experience without bodily contact.
+Mutual masturbation and playing with sex toys are great ways to achieve a sexual experience without bodily contact.